tristaneason/grizzlytargets/wp-content/plugins/woocommerce-jetpack/readme.txt

 * Fix - PRICES & CURRENCIES - Currency Exchange Rates - Fix "Woocommerce store base currency Exchange rate" issue.
 * Dev - EMAILS & MISC. - Export - Added feature to export new column for 'allowed_user_roles' and 'not_allowed_user_roles'.
 * Fix - PDF INVOICING & PACKING SLIPS - PDF Invoicing - Fix "Order total after refund" shortcode with new attribute.
-* Fix - PRODUCTS - Cost of Goods - Fix "Profit" amount to consider "Wholesale discount","product price by formula" and also made it compatible with multi-currency.
 * Fix - CART & CHECKOUT - EU VAT Number - Fix "EU VAT Number" should be required for EU countries only.

 = 5.3.6 - 30/12/2020 =